 Onboarding is often an underrated part of the employment process, but it’s a critical one.
-An onboarding process – good or bad – has the ability to set the tone for your new employee’s career with your business.
-It has the potential to fast track a person’s transition into a business, or slow it way down.
+An onboarding process — good or bad — can set the tone for your new employee’s career with your business.
+It has the potential to fast-track a person’s transition into a business, or slow it way down.

-All of this is to say, there are a few core goals of onboarding;
+All of this is to say, there are a few core goals to consider regarding your onboarding process:

-- Practical administrative support; your people shouldn’t be wasting time filling out endless new hire paperwork or setting up equipment – a good onboarding process will have these practicalities sorted beyond the start date
+- Practical administrative support; your people shouldn’t be wasting time filling out endless new hire paperwork or setting up — a good onboarding process will have these practicalities sorted beyond the start date.